udzura/mackerel-check-aws-sns-status/README.md

   mackerel-check-aws-sns-status [OPTIONS]

 Application Options:
+  -v, --version   Show version (default: false)
-  -a, --arn=  Platform application ARN to check
+  -a, --arn=      Platform application ARN to check -w, --warn=     A threshold to warn cert expiration (in days) (default: 30) -c, --critical= A threshold to judge critical for cert expiration (in days) (default: 14)

 Help Options:
   -h, --help  Show this help message